-It is quick and easy to assign or receive the authority you may need using a free Montana Healthcare Power of Attorney template from Rocket Lawyer:
+It is quick and easy to assign or receive the authority you may need using a free Montana Medical Power of Attorney template from Rocket Lawyer:

 This solution, in many cases, will end up being much more affordable and convenient than finding and hiring the average attorney.
 If needed, you may prepare a Medical PoA on behalf of an elderly parent, a spouse, or another relative, and then have them sign once you've drafted it.
 Please keep in mind that for a PoA form to be valid, the principal must be mentally competent when they sign.
 If the principal has already been declared incompetent, a conservatorship generally will be necessary.
 In such a scenario, it is a good idea for you to talk to an attorney.

-At times, when discussing the subjects of elder care or estate planning with legal or medical professionals, you or a loved one may find that "healthcare proxy" and "healthcare power of attorney" are used together.
+At times, when discussing the subjects of elder care or estate planning with legal or medical professionals, you or a loved one may find that "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" are used together.
 In short, they're the same.
 That said, it is certainly possible to get agency over matters that aren't related to health care, in which case, "proxy" typically is not the term of choice.